Paul Rosini

 Death of A Conjurer

-Who Was The Conjurer Paul Rosini?
+Who was the conjurer Paul Rosini?

 He was born in Trieste, a city whose national identification has changed like the tides of war that flowed around it, creating human confusions.
 His family migrated to the USA.
 Here he eventually stood on two pillars, one as a secondary partner in mind reading and Magic acts, and the other as a lone performer of advanced Magic with playing cards, cups and balls, coins, and the thumb tie.
-Which would, or should, he choose as a lifetime career?
-Almost in his thirties before he sorted it out for himself, he gave up being second banana to psychics and magicians and achieved his singular form of stardom.
+Which would, or should, he choose as a lifetime career? in his thirties before he sorted it out for himself, he gave up being second banana to psychics and magicians and achieved his singular form of stardom.

 One of the best American magicians of the century, I’m not aware that Paul Rosini ever appeared outside the United States.
 Would traveling abroad jeopardize his ability to return here because of his Trieste beginnings or some manner of initially entering North America?
 We may never know.
 He adopted his professional name from a former magician-employer Carl Rosini.

-His psychic act's title Two Minds with but a Single Thought from another employer Professor (Julius Zanzig), and some of his most excellent tricks and cute expressions from other prominent professionals (the renowned sleight of hand magician Charles Bertram, and the world-famous magician Max Malini), to create a brand new persona in the arte magique.
+His psychic act’s title Two Minds with but a Single Thought from another employer Professor (Julius Zanzig), some of his most excellent tricks and cute expressions from other prominent professionals (the renowned sleight of hand magician Charles Bertram, and the world-famous magician Max Malini), to create a brand new persona in the arte magique.
 He did not write for public or professional publications, beyond explaining and sharing some of his creations with others.
 Hence the cloudiness of his past life, his points of view, or a look into the inner man.

-The magician’s somewhat brief 18 plus years of genuine success arrived when he became one of the most held- over magicians during his period of personal triumphs in some of the nation's most popular night clubs and hotels.
+The magician’s brief 18 plus years of genuine success arrived when he became one of the most held- over magicians during his period of personal triumphs in some of the nation’s most popular night clubs and hotels.

 He performed in Detroit’s newly-opened Club Royale, he was the magician in St Louis at the the Chase Hotel in St Louis MO, the Bismarck Hotel in Chicago IL, Philadelphia’s Arcadia International restaurant, and other spots in the 1930s.
 He died only four weeks after closing in Milwaukee’s Schroeder Hotel, August 1948.

 Rosini was sui generis, a one-of-a-kind magician.
-The magic was definitely in him, his personality, his combinations of amusing mannerisms generating an audience intimacy feeling with, and for him, and a masterly presentation of each magic trick.
-In Philadelphia at Canter's magic shop, he resembled a young Alexander Herman: rather brisk, very well-dressed, and impressive.
+The magic was in him, his personality, his combinations of amusing mannerisms generating an audience intimacy feeling with, and for him, and a masterly presentation of each magic trick.
+In Philadelphia at Canter’s magic shop, he resembled a young Alexander Herman: brisk, well-dressed, and impressive.
 His decline, years afterward, was slow, but then he began consuming brandy heavily: in dress, personal hygiene, and motivation, a deterioration was noticeable to those who knew him well.

-As you read this long-needed article, you'll be transported back to those days full of eager anticipation despite the Great Depression during which we all were working, not aware of the tragedy unfolding among some of our close colleagues.
-The author follows well Paul's engagements—their dates and places—providing a feeling of proximity with those times.
-This article contributes honestly and forthrightly to our understanding of what it was like for one towering participant — Paul Rosini — to carve out his illustrious career and have it end so abruptly partly through one unfortunate addiction.
+As you read this long-needed article, you’ll be transported back to those days full of anticipation despite the Great Depression during which we all were working, not aware of the tragedy unfolding among some of our close colleagues.
+The author follows well Paul’s engagements—their dates and places—providing a feeling of proximity with those times.
+This article contributes honestly and forthrightly to our understanding of what it was like for one towering participant — Paul Rosini — to carve out his illustrious career and have it end abruptly partly through one unfortunate addiction.

 Publicity photos of Paul reveal a forceful and charismatic personality.
 Only a few show him posing with exotic props or other magic paraphernalia.
 He was extraordinarily well-groomed and movie-star handsome, and the best and most appealing photos focused simply on the drama and excitement of the man himself.

-Putting together the pieces of a complex personality like Rosini was not an easy task: however, with the help of others, I have made every attempt to provide historically accurate information regarding Paul and his career.
+Putting together the pieces of a complex personality like Rosini was not an easy task: with the help of others, I have made every attempt to provide historically accurate information regarding Paul and his career.

-Paul Rosini's accomplishment was to take the classical repertoire of parlor Magic into the Cabaret.
+Paul Rosini’s accomplishment was to take the classical repertoire of parlor Magic into the Cabaret.
 In the process, he helped bring Magic from the 19th and into the 20th century.
-He monitored modernized Magic by performing with flair and sophistication.
+He monitored modernized Magic by performing with flair sophistication.
 If any magician wants to learn magic tricks and perform illusions, he should hope to present illusions with as much artistry as Paul Rosini did.

 Seven decades have passed since one of the greatest magicians of the 20th century departed this life, Paul Rosini.
 Many people—even magicians—are not familiar with Rosini and his contributions to and influence on the art of Magic if you mention his name today.

-Notwithstanding, in the field of Magic, the magician Paul Rosini was a prominent figure.
-From his meek start in Europe to his celebrated, though short-lived, position in USA night clubs, Paul Rosini had become one of conjuring's most well-paid magicians...and one of Magic's most cherished entertainers.
+Still, in the field of Magic, the magician Paul Rosini was a prominent figure.
+From his meek start in Europe to his celebrated, though short-lived, position in USA night clubs, Paul Rosini had become one of conjuring’s most well-paid magicians…and one of Magic’s most cherished entertainers.
 A superb showman, he could take an old and simple magic trick and transmute it into a masterpiece of magic.

 Rosini was dashing, handsome, and had a continental flair in addition to his magical talents.
 Paul’s witty bits of business, lines of patter, and mannerisms charmed anyone in his vicinity.
 Concurrently, he could amaze and amuse.
 Rosini approached every magic trick as if it were a work of art.